 If you are a portrait photographer, your technique probably shifts with the seasons depending on whether or not your clients request their pictures be taken outdoors.
 When you’re working with natural lighting rather than in the super-controlled environment of your indoor studio, you need to learn how to necessarily adjust to accommodate the elements.

 Now that the weather is warming up for summer, more clients are going to ask to head outdoors for their photo shoots.
 Considering that, it is worth going over some creative decision-making changes you might have to make when taking these portraits outdoors.
-For students enrolled in our online portrait photography course, this would be a great time to head back to Unit 3, Lesson 3 for a completely comprehensive refresher on all great outdoor portraiture techniques.
-Otherwise, here are some shortened reminders:

 - Select Location Carefully